Information around the vaccination against the coronavirus SARS-CoV-2.

 Note: care facilities are working alongside the relevant authorities in the federal states to organise vaccinations at the institution by mobile vaccination teams.
 Covid-19 vaccinations through in-house company doctors will be coordinated by the individual companies themselves.
 Your employer will contact you if vaccinations are offered in your company.

 Appointments for vaccination in vaccination centres will be managed by the individual federal states so the process may vary in each German state.
 An appointment can either by booked on an online platform or by phoning a special phone number.

-The federal states of Berlin, Bremen and Mecklenburg-Vorpommern are inviting eligible people for vaccination by post via an official authority, such as health authorities or registry offices.
-We are not aware of any invitation processes in any other states.
+The federal states of Berlin, Bremen and Lower Saxony are inviting eligible people for vaccination by post via an official authority, such as health authorities or registry offices.

-On the patient services website 116117.de operated by the German Association of Statutory Health Insurance Physicians (Kassenärztliche Bundesvereinigung), you will find an overview of all the federal states in Germany with their procedures for making appointments, as well as information on which groups of people can currently get a vaccine in the state.
+The patient services website 116117.de operated by the German Association of Statutory Health Insurance Physicians provides an overview of all the federal states in Germany with their procedures for making appointments.

 You must bring the following documents with you for your Covid-19 vaccination: